-Martha has been an active potter on her own since 1970.
+Martha has been an active potter since 1970.
 She continues to do both black on black and classic red pottery as well as polychrome and a couple more modern styles.
-She has taken 1st, 2nd, and 3rd place ribbons at Santa Fe Indian Market and Eight Northern Pueblos Indian Arts and Crafts Show.
+She has earned 1st, 2nd, and 3rd Place ribbons at Santa Fe Indian Market and Eight Northern Pueblos Indian Arts and Crafts Show.